 Considering microclimate is essential when designing future-proof urban spaces

-As with everything we do at Spacemaker, we listen closely to our users so we can better understand their needs and ways of working.
-For this update we worked especially closely with Danish consultancy Aaen Engineering.
+As with everything we do at Forma, we listen closely to our users so we can better understand their needs and ways of working.
+For an update of the analysis, we worked especially closely with Danish consultancy Aaen Engineering.
 Their in-depth expertise about urban microclimates gave us valuable insights into the most important considerations and the value of microclimate analysis at the early phase of a project, especially when it comes to designing future-proof urban spaces in a sustainable manner.
 “It is essential to address the urban microclimate in the early design phases,” says Mathias Holm Sørensen, sustainability engineer at Aaen Engineering.
 “Both urban comfort and building performance are closely linked to the form, size, orientation and placement of building volumes, and it requires developers, urban planners and architects to consider the programming of both urban and building functions to accommodate the given microclimate in all the different spaces in the urban area.”

 The consequences of not addressing microclimate conditions may potentially impact the quality of the spaces, and undoubtedly costs and timelines.
 “It becomes more difficult to use the microclimatic conditions to add quality to the urban spaces whether it’s to bring more afternoon sunlight near a café, or to invite a cooling breeze into the playground.
 If building volumes are placed without consideration for the microclimate, it is only possible to do minor adjustments later, for instance, by adding urban fixtures and trees to mitigate wind discomfort.”